pgEdge/cli/docs/functions/cluster-json-template.md

     PASSWD
         The password for the above user.
     PG
-        The postgres version of the database.
+        The PostgreSQL version of the database.
     PORT
+        The port number for the database.